CookedNick/JaiRenderThreadExample/README.md

 The license of this repository is the unlicense, so it's effectively public domain.
 No credit needed.
 Go nuts.
 Glad I could help.

 ## Questions?
 If you're in the beta Discord for Jai, ping me `@CookedNick`.
-I'm findable by my name in there.
 Otherwise, I'm on Twitter.
 Same handle.